 VA Platform Governance: Design Intent Study

-The U.S. Department of Veterans Affairs governs how teams deliver digital products on VA platforms using a dedicated Governance team and process.
+The U.S. Department of Veterans Affairs governs how teams deliver digital products on VA platforms using a dedicated Governance team and process called Collaboration Cycle.
 During touchpoints of this process, participants, usually several representatives from a team, get feedback and guidance on their product or feature to ensure it meets VA’s experience standards.
 Teams engage with the governance team throughout their product’s or feature’s lifecycle.

 The Challenge